EMBROIDERY EQUIPMENT

 Colour Temperature

-Normal household light bulbs give out a warm, yellowish light with a colour temperature of approximately 2700 kelvin.
+Normal household bulbs give out warm, yellowish light at around 2700 kelvin.
 That's fine for creating a cosy atmosphere, but it's not ideal when you need to match colours accurately.

-For embroidery, you want to look for a lamp that offers daylight-equivalent lighting in the 5000K to 6000K range.
-This simulates natural daylight and gives you the truest colour representation for your threads and fabric.
+For embroidery, look for a lamp that offers daylight-equivalent lighting in the 5000K to 6000K range.
+This is closest to natural daylight and gives you the truest colours for your threads and fabric.

 Horizontal colour temperature scale ranging from warm amber light at 2700K (household bulbs) through neutral white at 4000K to cool bluish-white daylight at 6500K.
 The 5000K to 6000K zone is highlighted as the ideal range for needlework and colour matching.